 The Company has embarked on significant public consultation processes to identify and mitigate social, community and environmental concerns.
-The Company currently has registered over 136 Interested and Affected Parties as part of the Environmental Impact Assessments underway, and continues to engage meaningfully with impacted communities.
+The Company currently has registered over 136 Interested and Affected Parties as part of the Environmental Impact Assessment, and continues to engage meaningfully with impacted communities, and develop its social license to operate.